Bam Adebayo NBA Playoffs Player Props: Heat vs. Bucks

 Bam Adebayo Insights vs. the Bucks

-- Adebayo's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Bucks have a middling offense in terms of tempo, ranking 12th with 102.4 possessions per contest.
+- Adebayo's opponents, the Bucks, have a middling offensive tempo, ranking 12th in the NBA with 102.4 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Bucks are the 14th-best defensive squad in the league, conceding 113.3 points per game.
+- Defensively, the Bucks are 14th in the league, allowing 113.3 points per game.

-- On the glass, the Bucks are 20th in the league, giving up 44.2 rebounds per contest.
+- The Bucks allow 44.2 rebounds per game, ranking 20th in the NBA.

-- The Bucks are the fifth-ranked team in the league, giving up 23.9 assists per contest.
+- Giving up 23.9 assists per contest, the Bucks are the fifth-ranked team in the league.

 Bam Adebayo vs. the Bucks